salvator-del/Frontend-Mentor-Challenge3/social-links-profile-main/README.md

 - **Responsive Layout:** Ensures a responsive layout that adapts well to different screen sizes and devices.
 - **Custom Fonts:** Utilizes the Inter font family from Google Fonts for a modern and consistent look.

-## Usage

-1. Clone the repository: `git clone [repository-url]`
-2. Open `index.html` in a web browser to view the social links profile.

 ## Structure

 - **index.html:** The main HTML file providing the structure of the webpage.